elegant-scipy/elegant-scipy/markdown/preface.markdown

 In your Python travels, you may have already heard a few rumblings about which version of Python is better.
 You may have wondered why it's not just the latest version.
+(Spoiler alert: it is.)

-At the end of 2008, the Python core developers released Python 3.0 and, as Douglas Adams observed tongue-in-cheek about the creation of the Universe in The Hitchiker's Guide to the Galaxy, "this has made a lot of people very angry and been widely regarded as a bad move".
+At the end of 2008, the Python core developers released Python 3.0 and, as Douglas Adams observed about the creation of the Universe in The Hitchiker's Guide to the Galaxy, "this has made a lot of people very angry and been widely regarded as a bad move".